-Article 5.2 Working independent of time and place; working from home
+Article 5.2 Working independent of time and place; Working from Home (hybrid working)

 Working independent of time and place

 1. In local consultation, agreements can be made within the company about the flexible implementation of working hours for the purposes of working independent of time and place, as referred to in article 1.4 under n. of this collective labour agreement.